Mike the Tiger Habitat

 Mike the Tiger is the official live and costumed mascot of Louisiana State University in Baton Rouge, Louisiana.
 LSU's men's and women's sports teams are called the Tigers.
+The tiger mascot has had an on-campus building since 1936.

 Original enclosure

 LSU has had a live tiger mascot on campus since Mike I arrived on campus on October 21, 1936.
 The original enclosure was only 2,000 square feet in size and offered minimal amenities for the tigers.
 It had a building and a covered, caged enclosure with logs where Mike could climb and roam.

 I Like Mike campaign

 In fall 2001, a grassroots "I Like Mike" campaign was begun to build Mike the Tiger a new and larger home.
 The first phase of the campaign consisted of placing Tiger trucks accepting donations around LSU's campus during home football games.
 In addition, collection boxes were placed at all concession stands in Tiger Stadium and at the Pete Maravich Assembly Center during basketball season.
 A collection box was also placed at Mike the Tiger's original enclosure.

 The next phase involved people donating $100 and having a brick engraved.
 These bricks were then used in the construction of the walkway around Mike's new habitat.
 Student organizations as well as the Tiger Athletic Foundation's (TAF) Collegiate Club joined forces to actively raise funds for the campaign.
 The $10.00 membership for the TAF Collegiate Club went directly to the "I Like Mike" campaign.
 A committee headed by the wife of former LSU Chancellor, DeLaine Emmert and Bill Hulsey was formed to seek additional sponsors for the project.
-World-renowned Louisiana artist George Rodrigue created a painting which could be purchased for $500 with donations going to the project.
+Louisiana artist George Rodrigue created a painting which could be purchased for $500 with donations going to the project.